PhpUnitsOfMeasure/php-units-of-measure/README.md

 For example, let's say in a project you need a new measure of length, called "cubits".
 You have two
-options: you can permanently add the new unit of measure to the `\PhpUnitsOfMeasure\PhysicalQuantity\Length` class (and submit a pull request to get it added permanently, if appropriate), or you can add the unit temporarily at run time, inside your calling code.
+options: you can permanently add the new unit of measure to the `\PhpUnitsOfMeasure\PhysicalQuantity\Length` class (and submit a pull request to get it added upstream, if appropriate), or you can add the unit temporarily at run time, inside your calling code.

 #### Adding a New Unit of Measure at Runtime